-Where the scheme makes provision (including discretionary provision) for survivor pensions for "relevant partners" an assumption consistent with 90% (males) or 80% (females) at normal pension age.
+Where the scheme makes provision (including discretionary provision) for survivor pensions for 'relevant partners' an assumption consistent with 90% (males) or 80% (females) at normal pension age.

-Where the scheme does not make provision for survivor pensions for "relevant partners" other than legal spouses an assumption consistent with 80% (males) or 70% (females) at normal pension age.
+Where the scheme does not make provision for survivor pensions for 'relevant partners' other than legal spouses an assumption consistent with 80% (males) or 70% (females) at normal pension age.

-Using a proportion married assumption consistent with 90% (males) or 80% (females) at normal pension age may require mortality rates for calendar years before 1992 for a "strictly correct" calculation of the proportion married assumption to apply for older pensioners.
-In such circumstances prudent assumptions should be used.
+Using a proportion married assumption consistent with 90%/80% (males) or 80%/70% (females) at normal pension age may require mortality rates for calendar years before 2000 for a "strictly correct" calculation of the proportion married assumption to apply for older pensioners.
+In such circumstances the appointed actuary should agree their proposed method with the PPF.